cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ~~~

 ### Process Type Definition
-cloudControl uses a [Procfile] to know how to start the app's processes.
-The `Proffile` can be found at the top level of your repository.
+cloudControl uses a [Procfile] to know how to start the application processes.
+The `Procfile` can be found at the top level of your repository.

 To start the sails server, you need to use the `sails lift` command.
 This command can be included in the procfile definition as shown below: